Nikhil-Bansal19/MLE-Project2/README.md

 <img width="1074" alt="Screenshot 2023-07-03 at 6 04 07 PM" src="https://github.com/Nikhil-Bansal19/MLE-Project2/assets/47290347/38025006-8cc2-482d-9453-680f9c9715f3">

-On the _**Experiments**_ console in the `AML Studio`, the associated experiment `ml-experiment-1` had a Completed status with a green checkmark next to it, as shown here:

 <img width="1203" alt="Screenshot 2023-07-03 at 6 03 21 PM" src="https://github.com/Nikhil-Bansal19/MLE-Project2/assets/47290347/c478116b-d220-4982-9518-91cff3b602d4">